Cluster actions

 $ crontab -r

-• After the Standby master is activated, an old master stops participating in the ADB cluster operations.
-The Standby master is no longer available, as it has become a master.
-To add a new Standby master, run the Init Standby Master action.
+• After the standby master is activated, the former master stops participating in the ADB cluster operations.
+The standby master is no longer available, as it has become a master.
+To add a new standby master, run the Init Standby Master action.

 Activate standby postprocess